niznet89/augment_hackathon_support_gpt/README.md

-# Autonomous Agents for Support
+# Autonomous Dev Support Agents

-This repository contains code to support an AI assistant bot for answering developer questions.
-It was built during the [Augment](https://www.augmenthack.xyz/) hackathon.
+This repository contains code from our hack at the [Augment hackathon](https://www.augmenthack.xyz/) to build an autonomous agent that can answer developer support queries.

+Nothing is more frustrating then being stuck in a problem and having to wait hours to get a response.
+RAG pipelines involve finding the most relevant documents to a query, providing checks then synthesizing an answer.

+When a human finds a solution it's often a dynamic process that involves piecing together different types of info to find a conclusive answer.
+We're looking to replicate that.

-Overview
+## Overview

-The goal of this project is to create an AI-powered assistant that can understand a developer's question and synthesize responses by retrieving and combining information from various sources.
+The goal of this project was to leverage [Llama Index](https:/ /github.com/llama-index/llama-index) Agent capabilities to take in a query, reason through what steps the Agent should take (like a support agent would) and fill in the gaps of their information to coherently answer.

+The goal is to mimic how a human might approach the problem by:
+1) Seeing if they can answer based on their own knowledge.
+2) If they can't, formulate a web search to get more information on what they don't know.
+3) Search within the community to see if similar questions have been answered.
+4) If, through all of the above methods they couldn't answer escalate the question.

+We used Zendesk email support a demo / test case, where the bot would either answer the question or escalate to a human and update the status of the ticket accordingly.

+## Architecture overview

-It uses the [Llama Index](https:/ /github.com/llama-index/llama-index) along with OpenAI and [Cohere](https://cohere.com/) APIs to build an orchestrator that can:
+It uses the  along with OpenAI and [Cohere](https://cohere.com/) APIs to build an orchestrator that can:

 - Search through documentation and Q&A sites
 - Query the web